US STOCKS-Wall St lower on weak data, slump in oil prices

 Aug 3 Wall Street was lower on the first trading day in August as oil prices touched a six-month low and data showed U.S. economy lost some momentum at the end of the second quarter.

-Oil prices hit six-month lows, knocked by fresh evidence of growing oversupply and data highlighting slowing demand in China.
-Crude prices are now on course for their weakest third-quarter performance since the financial crisis in 2008.
+Oil prices hit six-month lows earlier in the day, knocked by fresh evidence of growing oversupply and data highlighting slowing demand in China, leaving crude prices on course for their weakest third-quarter performance since the financial crisis in 2008.

 Energy stocks were the biggest losers among the main S&P sectors, with Exxon Mobil and Chevron leading the losers.
 The companies also reported poor results on Friday.

-The spate of disappointing economic reports bolsters the argument that the Fed might wait until December to raise rates.
-Higher rates increase borrowing costs, leading to lower profits for corporations.
+On Friday, wage data showed that U.S. labor costs in the second quarter rose the least in 33 years.

-Investors have been scouring data - all eyes are now on the monthly jobs report that will be released on Friday - for clues regarding the timing of the first rate increase in nearly a decade.
+Investors have been keeping a sharp eye on economic data for clues regarding the timing of the first rate increase in nearly a decade.
 The U.S. Federal Reserve has said it will hike rates only when it sees a sustained recovery in the economy.

-"The July (Fed) statement was pretty dovish and more so than anticipated, I wouldn't be shocked to see another delay and have the timing pushed back," said Paul Springmeyer, a senior portfolio manager at U.S. Bank.

-Springmeyer noted that other research providers have also put the chances of a September rate hike at below 50 percent.
+"There are temporary setbacks but overall the Fed is on course to raise rates in September.
+The market is also more focused on the pace rather than the timing of the increase," said Peter Cardillo, chief market economist at Rockwell Global Capital in New York.

 Investors are awaiting another batch of earnings this week - AIG, Allstate and General Growth Properties report after the market closes on Monday.